-- All users should expect that their activities on SLC and Broughton land will be checked from time to time.
+- All users should expect that their activities on SLC land will be checked from time to time.
 Your cooperation with our company personnel is not optional.
-It is a requirement for continued access to SLC and Broughton land.
+It is a requirement for continued access to SLC land.

 - All activities must comply with applicable federal, state and county laws and regulations.
 This Includes proper licensing of vehicles.
-Both SLC and Broughton cooperate fully with local and state authorities.
+SLC cooperates fully with local and state authorities.